Marks ‘Safety net’ and Extenuating Circumstances

-As part of our response to mitigate the impact of COVID-19, we introduced an individual marks safety net, which will be tailored for each student, depending on individual performance, alongside the Circumstances Impact Process (CIP) as described below.
+As part of our response to mitigate the impact of COVID-19, during the 2019/20 academic year we introduced an individual marks safety net, which was tailored for each student, depending on individual performance, alongside our Circumstances Impact Process (CIP) as described below.

 How does the marks ‘safety net’ work?

 In normal circumstances, your full assessment mark for each module is usually made up of:

 - marks from coursework and other assessment undertaken over the course of your module in the Autumn and Spring terms